Gravity model of trade: Econometric estimation of gravity equations

-using a Poisson pseudo-maximum likelihood (PPML) estimator based on the Poisson model usually used for count data.
+using a Poisson pseudo-maximum likelihood (PPML) estimator based on the Poisson regression model usually used for count data.
 As shown by Santos Silva and Tenreyro (2006), PPML estimates of common gravity variables can be different from their OLS counterparts.
 In particular, they found that the trade-reducing effects of distance were smaller and that the effects of colonial ties were statistically insignificant.

 Though PPML does allow the inclusion of observations where $F_{ij}=0$, it is not necessarily a perfect solution to the "zeroes" problem.
 Martin and Pham (2008) argued that using PPML on gravity severely biases estimates when zero trade flows are frequent and reflect non-random selection.
 However, their results were challenged by Santos Silva and Tenreyro (2011), who argued that the simulation results of Martin and Pham (2008) are based on misspecified models and showed that the PPML estimator performs well even when the proportions of zeros is very large.
 The latter argument assumes that the number of trading firms can be generated via a count data model, with zero trade flows in the data reflecting the probability that no firms engage in trade.
 This idea was formalized further by Eaton, Kortum, and Sotelo (2012), who advocated for using the bilateral expenditure share as the dependent variable in place of the level of bilateral trade flows.

 In applied work, the gravity model is often extended by including variables to account for language relationships, tariffs, contiguity, access to sea, colonial history, and exchange rate regimes.
 Yet the estimation of structural gravity, based on Anderson and van Wincoop (2003), requires the inclusion of importer and exporter fixed effects, thus limiting the gravity analysis to bilateral trade costs (Baldwin and Taglioni 2007).
-Aside from OLS and PPML, other methods for gravity estimation include Gamma Pseudo-maximum Likelihood and the "tetrads" method of Head, Mayer, and Ries (2010).
+Aside from OLS and PPML, other methods for gravity estimation include Gamma pseudo-maximum likelihood and the "tetrads" method of Head, Mayer, and Ries (2010).
 The latter involves first transforming the dependent variable in order to cancel out any country-specific factors.
 This provides another way of focusing only on bilateral trade costs.